Walking tour of Split with an Art Historian

 The northern entrance to the Emperor Diocletian's Palace was one of four entry points to the ancient Roman palace.
 After learning some of the most intriguing details about its history, we will proceed with our tour along Cardo, the main Roman street stretching from North to South, towards Peristyle.

 After entering the Palace through the Golden Gate, we will traverse the ancient Cardo Maximus, the main Roman street that spanned from North to South.
-This historic pathway leads us directly to our next destination: the majestic Peristyle.
+This historic pathway leads us directly to our next destination: hidden garden inside the Diocletian's Palace.

 The secret behind this short but significant detour from the Peristyle toward the east will be unveiled on site.